AbdelrhamanTareq/weather_app_clean_architecture/README.md

  <p>In this app you can get current weather in your city and next four days weather
  <p>you can also get sunrise and sunset date in your city
+ <p>you can also get humdaity, pressure and wind speed

 ## Features